tommyod/paretoset/README.md

   These two goals are complementary as the hotels near the beach tend to be more expensive.
   The database system is unable to decide which hotel is best for you, but it can at least present you all interesting hotels.
   Interesting are all hotels that are not worse than any other hotel in both dimensions.
-  You can now your final decision, weighing your personal preferences for price and distance to the beach.
+  You can now make your final decision, weighing your personal preferences for price and distance to the beach.

 Here's an example showing hotels in the Pareto set.